On the variational nature of the Anzellotti pairing: Introduction

 Before describing in more details our results, a few words on the pairing measure are in order.

-The pairing theory was initially used to extend the validity of the Gauss--Green formula to divergence-measure vector fields and to non-smooth domains (see \cite{Anz,Cas,ChenFrid,ChTo,ChToZi,ComiPayne,CD3,LeoSar}).
-Moreover, it can be considered as a useful abstract tool in several contexts, ranging from applications in the theory of hyperbolic systems of conservation and balance laws (see \cite{ChFr1,ChenFrid,ChTo2,ChTo,ChToZi,CD2,Pan1} and the references therein) to the theory of capillarity and in the study of the Prescribed Mean Curvature problem (see e.g.\ \cite{LeoSar,LeoSar2}) and in the context of continuum mechanics (see e.g.\ \cite{DGMM,Silh,Schu}).
-Another field of application is related to the Dirichlet problem for equations involving the $1$--Laplacian operator (see \cite{ABCM,AVCM,Cas,DeGiOlPe,DeGiSe,HI,SchSch,SchSch2}).
+The pairing theory was initially used to extend the validity of the Gauss--Green formula to divergence-measure vector fields and to non-smooth domains (see \cite{Anz,BuCoMi,Cas,ChenFrid,ChTo,ChToZi,ComiLeonardi,ComiPayne,CD3,LeoSar}).
+Moreover, it can be considered as a useful abstract tool in several contexts, ranging from applications in the theory of hyperbolic systems of conservation and balance laws (see \cite{ChFr1,ChenFrid,ChTo2,ChTo,ChToZi,CD2,Pan1} and the references therein) to the theory of capillarity and in the study of the Prescribed Mean Curvature problem (see e.g.\ \cite{LeonardiComi,LeoSar,LeoSar2}) and in the context of continuum mechanics (see e.g.\ \cite{DGMM,Silh,Schu}).
+Another field of application is related to the Dirichlet problem for equations involving the $1$--Laplacian operator (see \cite{ABCM,AVCM,Cas, HI,SchSch,SchSch2}).

 In a recent paper \cite{CD4}, the authors introduced a nonlinear version of the pairing suitable for applications to semicontinuity problems.
 This is the pairing appearing in the representation formula~\eqref{t:generalenuovo1}.
 The pairing $(\bsmall(x,u),Du)$ generalizes the Anzellotti pairing and inherits its properties.
-In particular, in that paper we characterized the normal traces of the vector field $\bsmall(x,u(x))$ and we performed an analysis of the singular part of the pairing measure.
-Moreover, we established a generalized Gauss-Green formula.
+In particular, in that paper it is proved a characterization of the normal traces of the vector field $\bsmall(x,u(x))$ and the singular part of the pairing measure has been analyzed.
+Moreover, the authors established a generalized Gauss--Green formula.

 Let us now describe the contents of the present paper.
 We underline that all our new results have been obtained assuming that the divergence of the vector field with respect to $x$ is an $L^1$ function (see Section~\ref{ss:assumptions} for the detailed list of assumptions on $\bsmall$).
-We believe that this can be considered as a first step in order to study the general case with a divergence--measure vector field.
+We believe that this can be considered as a first step in order to study the general case with a divergence-measure vector field.

 In Section~\ref{ss:coarea}, we prove a coarea formula for the measure $(\bsmall(x,u),Du)$ and its variation (see Theorems~\ref{p:coarea} and~\ref{p:coareavar}).

 Then, in Section~\ref{repres}, we show that the pairing $(\bsmall(x,u),Du)$ admits a representation of the form